 Step 4: Initiate the email chain

 After you have successfully developed your email lists, it is time for the main step.
-You start the email chain by sending out a welcome email to your subscribers.
+You start the email chain by sending out a welcome email to your subscribers and ensure to follow the email deliverability.
 Congratulate them for joining an exclusive list so that they feel extra special.
 Then over a week, you are to send one email a day.
 This email marketing strategy is known to reap positive results.
 It gets the point across without crowding your subscribers' inboxes.

 Inform the subscribers regarding your courses and their launch dates.
 Send them reminders for early bird deals.
 Create a sense of urgency for them to follow the sales page link of your course.
 In the final email, inform them about what they'll miss if they don't get your course.
 You can even attach a countdown timer for the end-of-course sale for increasing the sense of urgency.